segmentio/segment-docs/src/protocols/tracking-plan/create.md

 1. Create a new property row and set the Data Type to `Object` or `Array`.
 2. Click the **(+)** next to the property name to add key value pairs in the object, or objects to an array of objects.

+### Add Identify or Group traits
+You can define which traits you expect to see passed in Identify or Group calls like how you would add Track calls to the Tracking Plan.
+Navigate to the **Identify** or **Group** tab in your Tracking Plan and click the **(+)** button to add a new trait.

+It's best to keep traits optional because Identify and Group are often called and pass only _new or changed_ traits, because Segment's client-side libraries (analytics.js, Swift, Kotlin) cache traits in local storage.
+See the [Identify Best Practices](/docs/connections/spec/best-practices-identify#when-and-how-often-to-call-identify) to learn more.

 ### Add a label
 You can apply `key:value` labels to each event to help organize your Tracking Plan.
 These labels are helpful when multiple teams are managing a single Tracking Plan, or if you want to specify a priority, platform, product, or similar meta-data for each event.
 You can filter by label from the Tracking Plan, Schema, Data Validation and Violations Summary views.